ccavbus/web-dl/README.md

 qBittorrent: Good performent, mostly slower than aria2 but faster than transmission with popular torrent.
 It can announce to all trackers, so it can download unpopular torrent most of the time.

-Transmission: Good performent, but mostly slower than aria2 with popular torrent.
-It can announce to tracker but always failed.
+Transmission: Poor performent, mostly slower than aria2 and qBittorrent.
+It can announce to tracker but seem to always failed.